 Climbers that have attempted the route include Nalle Hukkataival, Magnus Midtbø, Alex Megos, Stefano Ghisolfi, Kajsa Rosén, Hannes Puman, Jorg Verhoeven, Eric Karlsson.
 Adam Ondra had the highest point which he set back in April of 2017 but Alex Megos managed to get one move past that recently.
 It’s likely to be 9c or possibly harder…

-There are currently four 9b+ climbs, with only three of them having been repeated and confirmed at the grade.
-Only "Vasil Vasil" hasn't seen a repeat.
-There have been other proposed 9b+ routes but they have since been downgraded on consensus.
+There are currently seven 9b+ climbs.
+Four of them have been repeated and confirmed at the grade.
+There have been other proposed 9b+ routes but they were downgraded on consensus.
 Some haven’t seen a repeat, despite attempts.

 World’s First 9b+ Climb – “Change”

-Adam Ondra made history when he completed the world's first 9b+ sports route "Change".
-Though Chris Sharma had bolted and been working on another possible 9b+ "La Dura Dura", Ondra just pipped him to the title of world's hardest climb in 2012.
+Adam Ondra made history when he completed the world’s first 9b+ / 5.15c sports route “Change”.
+Though Chris Sharma had bolted and been working on another possible 9b+ “La Dura Dura”, Ondra just pipped him to the title of the world’s hardest climb in 2012.

-The route is the beautiful Hanselleren Cave in Flatanger Norway, also home to "Silence" 9c and "Move" 9b/+.
-The 55 meter route is essentially two pitches with the first 20 meter pitch at roughly 9a+ / 5.15a, featuring a 8B+ / V14 boulder problem crux on to the second pitch around 9a / 5.14d.
+The route is the beautiful Hanshelleren Cave in Flatanger Norway, also home to “Silence” 9c and “Move” 9b/+.
+The 55-meter route is essentially two pitches with the first 20-meter pitch at roughly 9a+ / 5.15a, featuring an 8B+ / V14 boulder problem crux going into the second pitch around 9a / 5.14d.

-Very recently Stefano Ghisolfi made the second ascent of Change after months of work.
-He documented the process and some alternate beta that he found on his instagram stories and should be releasing footage of the climb soon.
+Stefano Ghisolfi made the second ascent of Change in 2020 after months of work.
+He documented the process and some alternate beta that he found on his Instagram stories and should be releasing footage of the climb soon.

-It took Ondra 29 minutes in total with a 5 minute rest at the knee bar.
-Stefano reported it took him over an hour to do the route so we're assuming he rested a fair amount of time at each point possible.
-This also makes Stefano the only other person apart from Ondra to have climbed more than one 9b+.
+It took Ondra 29 minutes in total with a 5-minute rest at the kneebar.
+Stefano reported it took him over an hour to do the route so we’re assuming he rested a fair amount of time at each point possible.

 First 9b+ Repeat – “La Dura Dura”